-To inform a potential Environmental Impact Assessment (EIA) and Appropriate Assessment (AA), and as per standard protocols for the characterisation and monitoring of marine habitats, the sediment composition and macrofaunal component of the area will be sampled.
+to the sediment composition and macrofaunal component of the area will be samples to inform a potential environmental impact assessment (EIA) and Appropriate Assessment (AA), and as per standard protocols for the characterisation and monitoring of marine habitats.
 The quantity and location of the grabs will be determined by review of the geophysical surveys which will provide an understanding of the seabed conditions and features.
-However, an indicative maximum of approximately 40 locations will be sampled within the foreshore licence survey area.
+However, an indicative maximum of approximately 15 locations will be sampled within the cable AoS.

-The programme will use 0.1m Day Grab and/or a Hamon grab for areas of coarser sediment.
+The programme will use 0.1m2 Day Grab and/or a Hamon grab for areas of coarser sediment.
 Grab samples will be analysed for particle size, Total Organic Carbon and macrofauna.